 © Patrick Joseph Hartigan (1878-1952)

 Today’s assignment was to create a poem from someone else’s work and turn it into something unique.
 Because this poem by Australian Bush Poet John O’Brien so perfectly captures the essence and flavour of what I saw today, I didn’t want to make any changes to the text.
-In the spirit of the writing assignment perhaps my photographs add a little of my own flavour and create a new dimension to the poem.
+In the spirit of the writing assignment perhaps my photographs (and the organ music played by my Uncle Richard) add a little of my own flavour and create a new dimension to the poem.